Dimension 1 - Social Strategy

 Evidence to provide

-A formal system refers to a system based on written procedures, that staff are trained on, that is explicitly referenced in the strategic or operational plans, that generates reports used by the top management and/or board of directors.
-Discuss with MIS manager and Operations managers if/how the provider collects social performance data, and the regularity of data collection.
-Make sure to observe the MIS and identify which social data are available.
+A formal system refers to a system based on written procedures, that staff are trained on, that is explicitly referenced in the strategic or operational plans, that generates reports used by senior management and/or board of directors.
+Discuss with MIS and Operations managers if/how the provider collects social performance data, and the regularity of data collection.
+Make sure to assess the MIS and identify which social data are available and at which frequency.
 The MIS must produce regular, reliable information.

-Often social data is collected through loan or savings applications, so it is important to talk to front-office employees to see how data is collected, and then stored, and analyzed.
+Often social data, gender, location is collected through loan or savings applications, so it is important to talk to front-office employees to see how data is collected, and then stored, and analyzed.
 It also allows the auditor to verify that the reality on the ground matches the provider’s data protocols.
-A verification of the job descriptions can reveal if data collection responsibilities are included for relevant staff.
+A verification of the job descriptions can reveal if data collection responsibilities are included for relevant staff and staff interviews can reveal whether they understand their data collection and quality control tasks.

 Field examples / Guidance for implementation